-Don’t be scared, because some of them can only be dangerous for humans when the proportion is above the certified standard.
+Please don’t be scared because some of them can only be dangerous for humans when the proportion is above the certified standard.

-The interesting part is that most of these hair dye (especially the permanent ones) can’t act well without some of these ingredients.
+The funny part is that most hair dyes (especially the permanent ones) can’t act well without these ingredients.

 You now see why we can’t do without them.

-So here is the list of ingredients you should watch out in hair dye.
+So here is the list of ingredients you should watch out for in hair dye.

-- p-Phenylenediamine (PPD): PPD is one of the major and most common ingredients that constitute permanent hair dye.
-This ingredient is responsible for most allergic reaction.
+- p-Phenylenediamine (PPD): PPD is one of the significant and most common ingredients that constitute permanent hair dye.
+This ingredient is responsible for most allergic reactions.
 But it can’t be replaced because it has lots of work to do.
 So manufacturers are regulated for the percentage to use in hair dye, so it becomes safe.